Irresistible Heath bar cookies recipe, made with chunks of Heath toffee bars.

 - 1/2 cup chopped walnuts

-1 Sift together the flour, salt, and baking soda.
+1 In a medium bowl, vigorously whisk together the flour, salt, and baking soda.
 Set aside.
 In a separate bowl, combine Heath Bar pieces and chopped walnuts.
 Set aside.

-2 Beat together the butter and sugar.
-Beat in eggs one at a time, and vanilla.
+2 In a large bowl, beat together the butter, brown and white sugars, and vanilla.
+Beat in the eggs one at a time.

-3 Alternatively mix in the Heath Bar mixture and the flour mixture, a third at a time, until well blended.
+3 Add the flour mixture a third at a time, beating after each addition.
+Beat in the Heath bar walnut mixture.
 Chill cookie dough for at least 30 minutes (better an hour or longer).

 4 Preheat oven to 350°F. On cookie sheets lined with parchment paper or Silpat, spoon out the cookie dough in small 1-inch diameter balls (size of a large marble).
 Place dough balls 3 inches away from each other on the cookie sheets.
 (Make sure there is plenty of room between the cookie balls, and that the cookie balls aren't too big.
 These cookies spread!)